 For the past 30 years, the most watched television broadcast in the nation has been the Super Bowl, the championship game of the National Football League.
 With an average audience of over 114 million people, the Super Bowl is as known for the final matchup between the league’s two conference champions, as it is for its pre-game events and half-time ceremonies, usually featuring some of the world’s most popular artists and musicians.

-Due to its amazingly high viewership and reach with demographics of all ages, the Super Bowl is also an event that garners millions of dollars in the form of sponsorships and commercial advertisements.
-For those watching who are not avid football fans, the commercials have in recent years become as popular as the game itself due to their creative and capricious messaging behind their products.
+Due to its high viewership and reach with demographics of all ages, the Super Bowl is also an event that garners millions of dollars in the form of sponsorships and commercial advertisements.
+For those watching who are not avid football fans, the commercials have become as popular as the game itself due to the creative and capricious messaging behind their products.

 However, what many may find interesting about the Super Bowl, which is also true of most nationally broadcasted football games, is that there is in fact very little football actually being played.
 During its nearly 3-hour long broadcast, approximately one hour of the Super Bowl is taken up by commercials.
 Another 75-80 minutes is spent on players grouped together in huddles mulling over the next play.
 Aside from the time taken up by players getting up off the field in between each snap, referees explaining penalties, and the occasional replay or random shot of a cheerleader on the sidelines, it may be astonishing to discover that the average time the ball is in actually play is just 11 minutes.